kokskoksowy/Roblox-game-stealer-cloner/README.md

 This is a Python script that copies a Roblox game and saves it in a `.txt` format, which can later be pasted into Roblox Studio using a provided plugin.

 ## Features
-- Save the copied game data as a `.txt` file in yourexecutor>workspace>GameClone.txt.
+- Clones everything from game workspace,player,ReplicatedStorage
 - We are working on roblox plugin so you can paste your txt file into it.
 - it cant clone (meshes, unions,images,sounds and other stuff lol)